CTE vs PTSD: Why Symptoms Can Look Similar

 Symptoms may still overlap

-Even though causes differ, symptoms can appear similar in daily life.
+Even though causes differ, symptoms can appear similar in everyday life.

 Both conditions may affect: